5 Books to Help You Develop A Beautiful,

 Not everyone is a reader – we get that.
 But for those of you who are, the following books will help you learn more about yourself, others, relationships, and love in general.
 And, of course, these are but a small number of the many wonderful books available.

 Listen, no one’s going to zoom in and rescue you.
 Whether you’re 18 or 70, some things you just have to work out on your own in life.
 And, by this, we mean growing up in your emotional and relationship relating.
-Yes, therapy helps, and so does investing time in reading some super good books on the topic of conscious love.
+Yes, therapy helps, and so does investing time in reading some super good books on the topic of conscious relationships and love.

 - How you can cultivate more loving, conscious relationships with yourself and others.